arvind7770/trail/README.md

-# this is my first readme file with the help of code edior
+# this is my first readme file with the help of code editor
 <br>
 hello i'm Arvind Patidar